Oil & Gas Daily Field Report App — Capture Incident Reports and Pipeline Logs Offline

 Field Engineers

 Field engineers on pipeline and facility projects document hydrostatic test results, commissioning procedures, tie-in activities, and punch list items.
 BuildLog gives field engineers a fast way to capture these records with photos and GPS data, then export them as part of the project turnover package.
+Each report includes a tamper-evident audit trail ready for HSE auditors and regulatory inspectors.

 Operations Managers